holochain/docs-pages/src/pages/concepts/11_lifecycle_events.md

 * An integrity zome's validation callback is called any time an entry or link whose type is defined in the zome is written to the source chain.
 * The validation callback is called for every **DHT operation** produced by an action.
-* The validation callback must return success, failure with an optional failure message, or 'unresolved depndencies'.
+* The validation callback must return success, failure with an optional failure message, or 'unresolved dependencies'.
 If a validation callback attempts but fails to retrieve DHT data, the conductor will terminate the execution of the validation function with the 'unresolved dependencies' result.
 * The genesis self-check function is called at cell instantiation time, before the cell attempts to connect to the network.
 It's an opportunity to do a quick check on the integrity of the user-supplied **membrane proof**.

 ## Init callback